 Arafura Rare Earths (ASX:ARU) is the only owner of the rare earths Nolans Project, which is also the company’s flagship asset.
 The Nolans Project is a globally significant and strategic neodymium and praseodymium project

 Arafura plans to mine and process the ore into rare earth oxide at the Nolans Project.
-The company already has agreements to supply rare earth oxides to Hyundai and Kia, while it is negotiating with GE Renewable Energy for a sustainable supply chain.
+The company already has agreements to supply rare earth oxides to Hyundai and Kia, while it’s negotiating with GE Renewable Energy for a sustainable supply chain.

 Additionally, the company’s Aileron-Reynolds (also in the Northern Territory) project is in exploration status.
-The company’s shares are down almost 6% YTD, but are up over 150% over the past five years.
+The company’s shares have soared 45% this year on expectation China’s restrictions on some rare-earth minerals’ exports will benefit Australian producers.

 Though the company isn’t profitable, we don’t see any strong correlation between its profit and share price, suggesting investors are factoring in the potential success of Arafura’s projects.